+Mr. Halverson was nominated by the Governance and Nominating Committee and was elected as a director by unanimous action of the Cliffs Board effective November 18, 2013.
 Mr. Halverson brings a global mining perspective with experience in a variety of minerals, including gold, copper and nickel, to the Board.
 Recently, he provided leadership for the largest gold region in the world at Barrick Gold Corporation Inc. Through his experience in various capacities in mining operations internationally, he has managed large annual operating budgets and capital projects.
 These experiences include a wide range of underground and open-pit mines from the construction and development phases through the end-of-life stage.